Kevin Kiermaier

+Kevin James Kiermaier (/ˈkɪərmaɪ.ər/; born April 22, 1990) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) from 2013 to 2024 for the Tampa Bay Rays, Toronto Blue Jays, and Los Angeles Dodgers.
+Known for his strong defense, Kiermaier won the Gold Glove Award for center fielders in 2015, 2016, 2019 and 2023, and the Platinum Glove Award in 2015.

 Kiermaier was part of amateur championship teams at both the high school and college levels.
 His high school won a state championship in Indiana, and his team earned a National Junior College Athletic Association (NJCAA) national championship at Parkland College, where he was twice named an NJCAA All-American.
-Kiermaier has gained attention for his overall outfield defense, strong throwing arm, amazing closing speed, and prowess for frequently robbing home runs.
-As a result, he has won Rawlings Gold Glove Awards for center fielders in 2015, 2016, and 2019.
-He made his MLB debut on September 30, 2013 – also game 163 of the regular season, and a wild-card tiebreaker game.
+Kiermaier made his MLB debut on September 30, 2013 – also game 163 of the regular season, and a wild-card tiebreaker game.
+He played for the Rays through 2022, and concluded his career with stints on the Toronto Blue Jays and Los Angeles Dodgers.

-Career
+Playing career

 Amateur career, draft, and minor leagues

 Kiermaier attended Bishop Luers High School in Fort Wayne, Indiana, and played for the school's baseball team.
 Bishop Luers won the state championship in Kiermaier's senior year.
 After being recruited by college programs for their football teams and almost committing to attend Purdue University, Kiermaier opted to play college baseball and enrolled at Parkland College instead, where he competed in the National Junior College Athletic Association (NJCAA).
 As a freshman, Parkland won the NJCAA National Championship.
 Kiermaier was named a NJCAA All-American in his two years at Parkland.

 The Tampa Bay Rays selected Kiermaier in the 31st round of the 2010 Major League Baseball (MLB) draft.
 Purdue again offered Kiermaier a scholarship, but he decided to sign with the Rays instead of transferring to Purdue.
-Kiermaier spent the 2013 season in Class AA and Class AAA, and was named the best defensive player in the Rays' organization and the Most Valuable Player of the Montgomery Biscuits of the Class AA Southern League.
+Kiermaier spent the 2013 season in Double–A and Triple–A, and was named the best defensive player in the Rays' organization and the Most Valuable Player of the Montgomery Biscuits of the Double–A Southern League.
 With Montgomery, he played 97 games, batting .307 with five home runs and 28 RBI.
-In AAA, he played 39 games with the Durham Bulls, batting .263 with a home run and 13 RBI.
+In Triple–A, he played 39 games with the Durham Bulls, batting .263 with a home run and 13 RBI.